 Thank you for your interest in the Communicative Disorders (CD) Program.
-Here you will find information about how to apply to the program, what qualifications are desired, applying with an undergraduate degree outside of CD, and more.
+Here you will find information about how to apply to the program, what qualifications are desired, information for those without an undergraduate degree in CD, and more.

 Informational meetings about the CD Master's Program are offered throughout the year.